Campus History

 The mansion was converted into administrative offices and classrooms.
 Most of the original furnishings are gone from Hayfield House, but visitors still can enjoy the magnificent architectural aspects of the building and the unique characteristics of each room.
 The former 19-car garage now houses the Student Commons and Bookstore.
 A 15-acre wooded walkway displays a wide variety of trees and shrubs, some imported from Europe.

-Penn State Wilkes-Barre provides a Big Ten education with all the advantages a small campus has to offer.
 Students can choose the degree plan that’s right for them.
-Students can stay at Penn State Wilkes-Barre for four years and complete one of eight bachelor’s and four associate degree programs.
+Students can stay at Penn State Wilkes-Barre for four years and complete one of seven bachelor’s and four associate degree programs.
 Or, students can complete coursework for the first two years of more than 275 degree programs at the Wilkes-Barre campus and then finish at another Penn State campus.
-Numerous certification programs and professional development opportunities are offered through the Wilkes-Barre Continuing Education department.
+In addition, numerous certification programs and professional development opportunities are offered through the Wilkes-Barre Continuing Education department.

 “GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.